Pavel2121/dncs-lab/README.md

 Last login: Thu Aug 20 11:16:28 2020 from 10.0.2.2
-vagrant@router-1:~$ exit
-logout
-Connection to 127.0.0.1 closed.

 ```

+6. ```ifconfig```

-6. For every VM we can use the command ```ifconfig``` to display the list of all Ethernet interfaces on the host, with their own options.
+For every VM we can use the command to display the list of all Ethernet interfaces on the host, with their own options.
 This is an example on host-a:

 ```
 vagrant@host-a:~$ ifconfig